wallarm/product-documentation/docs/latest/user-guides/rules/rules.md

 ### Advanced edit form

-#### Points
+#### Conditions

-The *point* field indicates which parameter value should be extracted from the request for comparison.
-At present, not all of the points that can be analyzed by the filter node, are supported.
+Conditions indicate which values should be presented in which request parts.
+The rule is applied when all its conditions are met.
+Conditions are listed in the **If request is** section of the rule.

-The following points are currently supported:
+The following conditions are currently supported:

 * **application**: application ID.
 * **proto**: HTTP protocol version (1.0, 1.1, 2.0, ...).